An atomic boson sampler

 It is instructive to compare our approach to pioneering experiments that study boson sampling using photons (Extended Data Tab.~\ref{etab:compare}).
-In these photonics experiments, it can be challenging to generate and interfere large Fock states of photons due to transmission losses, and the probabilistic techniques that are often~\cite{peruzzo_quantum_2010, owens_two-photon_2011, sansoni_two-particle_2012, broome_photonic_2013, spring_boson_2013, tillmann_experimental_2013, bentivegna_experimental_2015, carolan_universal_2015, paesani_generation_2019} (but not always~\cite{loredo_boson_2017, wang_boson_2019}) used for single photon generation.
-To circumvent this difficulty, recent experiments have performed modified versions of boson sampling that take advantage of more easily accessible non-classical states of light~\cite{lund_boson_2014, bentivegna_experimental_2015, zhong_quantum_2020, zhong_phase-programmable_2021, madsen_quantum_2022, deng_gaussian_2023} at the cost of requiring additional assumptions to support the claim that classical simulation of the resulting sampling problem is computationally hard~\cite{hamilton_gaussian_2017, quesada_gaussian_2018}.
-In our experiment, we benefit from low loss that is not observed to scale with evolution time (equivalently, the depth of the applied linear optical network) (see SM Sec.~\ref{sup:calibration})~\cite{garcia-patron_simulating_2019}, high state preparation and detection fidelity, and many lattice sites (equivalently, many output modes) (Table.~\ref{etab:compare}).
-This enables studies of boson sampling that require fewer assumptions for the hardness of classical simulation~\cite{aaronson_computational_2011}.
-However, like in previous large-scale demonstrations of boson sampling~\cite{zhong_quantum_2020, zhong_phase-programmable_2021, madsen_quantum_2022, deng_gaussian_2023}, we currently can only apply a restricted family of unitaries.
+In our experiment, we benefit from low loss (see SM Sec.~\ref{sup:calibration}) that is not strongly dependent on evolution time (equivalently, the depth of the applied linear optical network)~\cite{garcia-patron_simulating_2019}, high state preparation and detection fidelity, and many lattice sites (equivalently, many output modes).
+However, like in previous large-scale demonstrations of boson sampling~\cite{zhong_quantum_2020, madsen_quantum_2022, deng_gaussian_2023}, we currently can only apply a restricted family of unitaries.
 These unitaries possess additional structure that could, in principle, be taken advantage of in efficient classical simulations.
-Haar-averaging of the unitary would remove the possibility of such simulations, and provide access to additional tests of boson sampling that rely on random matrix theory~\cite{shchesnovich_universality_2016, shchesnovich_distinguishing_2021, Boixo2018}.
-Based on previous demonstrations, universal control over the single particle unitary~\cite{reck_experimental_1994} can in principle be implemented using the same optical tweezers we use for atom rearrangement without introducing additional loss~\cite{young_tweezer-programmable_2022-1}.
-However, an important open problem is to improve the efficiency of protocols for directly calibrating the applied unitary for large systems, especially since errors in the applied unitary can have dramatic consequences on the resulting interference~(see SM Sec.~\ref{sup:error_model}).
+Haar-averaging of the unitary would remove the possibility of such simulations, and provide access to additional tests of boson sampling that rely on random matrix theory~\cite{Boixo2018}.
+Based on previous demonstrations, universal control over the single particle unitary~\cite{reck_experimental_1994} can in principle be implemented using the same optical tweezers we use for atom rearrangement without introducing additional loss~\cite{young_tweezer-programmable_2022}.
+However, an important open problem is to improve the efficiency of protocols for directly calibrating the applied unitary for large systems, especially since errors in the applied unitary can have dramatic consequences on the resulting interference~(see Methods and SM Sec.~\ref{sup:error_model}).